Sounding the Lido Alarm

 Dear Bankless Nation,

-After last week's regulatory onslaught, it might be tough to focus on even more existential threats facing crypto, but today we're zooming in on a looming issue facing Ethereum – something that last week's CEX lawsuits may only aggravate.
+After last week's regulatory onslaught, it might be tough to focus on more existential threats to crypto, but today we're zooming in on Lido centralization concerns – something that last week's CEX lawsuits may only aggravate.

 - Bankless team